dczmer/davelab/_using_the_shell/02_expansion-signals.md

 ```

 {: .note }
 If you use double-quotes, then expansion still happens!
-Use single-quotes to avoid expansion, or else escape it with "\\\*.txt".
+Use single-quotes to avoid expansion, or else escape the glob characters with a back-slash: <code>"\*.txt"</code>.

 ## Jobs